 We were appointed to establish a distinctive and trusted brand identity for the Mid Sussex District Council’s flagship regeneration project at Burgess Hill.
 The project had a complex patchwork of stakeholders and the community was sceptical, having seen several false dawns for the area’s regeneration.

-Our priority was to immerse ourselves in the area to understand Burgess Hill’s community and its people.
-It was critical that we identified common ground and formulated a set of messages which related to all our stakeholders.
+Our priority was to understand Burgess Hill’s community and business stakeholders.
+We identified common ground and formulated a set of messages which resonated with all of them.

-We validated this using a range of techniques, including street surveys with the public, to verify key themes and held further workshops with councillors to shortlist brand options.
-Finally, we held a ‘mock election’ so the public could choose a winning design, providing regular updates on social media, reporting which design was in the lead, to maintain interest and momentum.
+We ran street surveys to explore key themes with local people.
+Finally, we held a public ballot to select the winning design, providing regular updates on social media to maintain interest and momentum.

 New York City Comptroller Scott M. StringerContact Us

 Social is a very special company.
 In my dealings with them, it is clear that this is a business with a difference.
 They have strong ethics, believe in creating social capital as much as economic capital, and are real social entrepreneurs.

 Robert Halfon, MP for Harlow